 How it works

-Applications process data through interfacing with a computer’s memory.
+Applications process data by interfacing with a computer’s memory.
 Before any application can process data, it has to go through decryption in the memory.
 Data is, for a moment, unencrypted, and left exposed.
 It can be accessed, encryption-free, right before, during, and right after it has been processed.
 This leaves it exposed to threats like memory dump attacks.
 These involve capturing and using random access memory (RAM) put on a storage drive in the event of an unrecoverable error.

 The attacker triggers this error as part of the attack, which forces the data to be exposed.
 Data is also exposed to root user compromises, which occur when the wrong person gains access to admin privileges and can therefore access data before, during, and after it has been processed.